avneetch/DS-4002-Project-3/README.md

 # DS-4002-Project-3
-This project uses data from the U.S. Energy Information Administration containing the average retail motor gas price from 1976 - 2023 adjusted for inflation using the Consumer Price Index (CPI).
+This project uses data containing the average retail motor gas price from 1976 - 2023 adjusted for inflation using the Consumer Price Index (CPI).

 ## SRC
 ### Installing/Building Code
+  We downloaded the data as a CSV from the U.S. Energy Information Administration.
+The dataset contained monthly average non-diesel retail motor gas price from 1976 - 2023, both as real (adjusted for inflation) and nominal values.
+Using the datetime module, we converted the dates from Month YYYY to YYYY-MM-DD format and created two separate columns containing the year as YYYY and the month as M.

 ### Usage of Code
+  We then imported adfuller from the statsmodels.tsa.stattools module to peform an augmented Dickey-Fuller test (ADF), which produced an ADF statistic, p-value, and set of critical values.
+After performing the ADF test, we imported matplotlib and tensorflow to produce a visual of the Dickey-Fuller test for stationarity.

 ## Data
 Data Dictionary